WFutureW/hugo-weilai/content/resume/index.md

 ## Conferences
 - 2021.12 The 9th Congress of the International Association of Societies of Design Research, Hong Kong
 - 2021.4 The 12th PhD Colloquium on Design Research, Beijing
-- 2019.12 'Wide Vision'International Forum of Visual Culture 2019: The View of Cross-Disciplinarity, Guangzhou
+- 2019.12 'Wide Vision'International Forum of Visual Culture 2019: The View of Cross-disciplinarity, Guangzhou
 - 2018.11 Delivered a speech in Animation Scholars Roundtable Forum (Chengdu) and Western Universities Students Animation Festival Academic Proseminar
 - 2018.11 The 3rd Annual Conference of Chinese Animation Studies, Chengdu
 - 2018.10 Delivered a speech in China Youth Animation Scholars Forum, Beijing